Piz Beverin

 Public Transport

-Mathon can be reached by PostBus.
-Further information on the timetable can be found on the SBB website: www.sbb.ch.
+Mathon is accessible by PostAuto.
+For more information on the timetable, refer to the SBB website: www.sbb.ch.

 Plan your journey to Mathon with the Google route planner.

-Plan your journey to the Bot Lava car park with the Google route planner.
+Plan your journey to the Bot Lava parking lot with the Google route planner.

 Parking

-Free parking at the village entrance Mathon.
-If you want to shorten the hike, you can also drive to the Bot Lava car park.
+Free parking at the entrance to the village of Mathon.
+If you want to shorten the hike, you can also drive to the Bot Lava parking lot.

 Responsible for this content: Viamala Tourism.